How to get rid of forehead bumps

 Do you have tiny, colourless bumps all over your forehead?
 Kind of like the skin on your forehead has a bumpy texture?
-It’s not pimples, it’s not a red rash, it’s tiny bumps all over your forehead (and sometimes near your jaw as well).
+It’s not pimples, it’s not a red rash, and it doesn’t look like it will come to a head.
+It’s tiny raised bumps all over your forehead (and sometimes on your cheeks, chin, and jawline too).

 That bumpy texture is clogged pores.
-Usually coming from build up of dead skin cells, skin care products, oil and debris, and pollution.
+Usually coming from a build up of dead skin cells, skin care products, excess sebum, and debris clogging your pores.

 What is “double cleansing” your skin?

 Double cleansing is simply washing your face twice in a row with a VERY gentle, non-foaming, oil-based cleanser (more details on how to double cleanse properly, and what to use below).
-You only double cleanse your skin once a day, at night (never in the morning).
+You only double cleanse your skin at night (never in the morning).

 Why is double cleansing so effective at keeping you skin smooth (and getting rid of bumpy texture)?

 Bumpy skin on your forehead is a symptom that your skin is congested.

 Your pores are probably being blocked by skin care products, dead skin cells, oil and sebum, hair care products, pollution, makeup, or sunscreen that is building up on the surface of your skin (usually it’s a combination of these things).